antlr4ide/antlr4ide-eclipse/README.md

 For now only initial folding of Parser Rules and Lexer Modes is implemented.

 ### Preference Pages
 Tool preference page has an option to cache the internal antlr parse tree.
 This require a version of the antlr tool that supports Serialization.
-If the parse tree is still valid and if enabled the editor will read the parse tree from the cache instead of regenerating the parsetree.
+If the parse tree is still valid and if enabled the editor will read the parse tree from the cache instead of regenerating the parse tree.
-Currently [this fork of Antlr](https://github.com/HSorensen/antlr4/tree/lexerinclude) supports caching Java based parsetrees.
+Currently [this fork of Antlr](https://github.com/HSorensen/antlr4/tree/lexerinclude) supports caching parse trees for Java target.

 If there is interest to support this for other targets please raise an issue [antlride-eclipse-issue](https://github.com/antlr4ide/antlr4ide-eclipse/issues)